Zoe: We live in a spaceship, dear.

 Compare This Is Reality and Eskimos Aren't Real.
 A staple in Crossover Cosmologies and Fantasy Kitchen Sink humor.
 Effectively the aversion of All Myths Are True.
-See also Flat-Earth Atheist (when the character insists in not believing anything paranormal despite clear evidence), If Jesus, Then Aliens, Skepticism Failure, Skeptic No Longer, How Unscientific! and No Such Thing as Space Jesus.
+See also Flat-Earth Atheist (when the character insists in not believing anything paranormal despite clear evidence), If Jesus, Then Aliens, Skepticism Failure, Skeptic No Longer, How Unscientific!, Scully Syndrome and No Such Thing as Space Jesus.

 - An M&M's commercial that makes the holiday rounds.
 The giant anthropomorphic candies have already been shown interacting fairly well with humans (short of the times said humans want to eat them), so why should Santa Claus have been such a skeptic?
 (Besides symmetrical Rule of Funny.)

-- A UK advert for Muller yoghurt has two women talking about a new Greek-style yoghurt that's fat-free.
-One of the women then states that 'fat-free' is a myth, and its then revealed that two women are centaurs.
+- A UK advertisement for Muller yoghurt has two women talking about a new Greek-style yoghurt that's fat-free.
+One of the women then states that 'fat-free' is a myth, and it is then revealed that two women are centaurs.

 - In Berserk, when Guts tells Collette's father in volume 1 that he's being chased by a legion of evil spirits, he laughs and says that Guts is safe with him because he's a priest and has God on his side.
 The appearance of a frightening incubus that night shocks him and he asks if Guts was being serious before, to which Guts says, "You're sayin' you believe in God, but not in evil spirits?"